National Christmas Tree (United States): 1927 to 1933 trees

 An inspection of the National Community Christmas Tree in 1929 found that the tree had been severely damaged by the decoration process and the heat and weight of the lights.
 Amawalk Nursery again donated a living tree, this one a 35 ft tall Norway spruce.
 It was planted on May 29 of that year.
 The year was special in other ways, too.
 It was the first time that Christmas tree decorations (not just lights) were placed on the tree.
 To prevent the tree from being damaged during the decoration process, scaffolding was erected around the tree instead of placing ladders into the branches; less heavy strings of lights with lower wattage were used; and a low fence was erected around the tree so that its roots would not be trampled.
 Although much of the program remained unchanged that year, other than the ceremony reverting to its 6 p.m. timing, the 1929 event was notable for another unique reason as well.
-That evening, as President Herbert Hoover and Mrs. Lou Henry Hoover were entertaining children from the local community at the White House, a fire broke out in the West Wing.
-While Mrs. Hoover quietly moved the children into the East Wing and safety, the president and other men rushed into the West Wing and retrieved furniture, historic items, files and important papers, Hoover's personal effects, and a puppy that was to be given as a gift to one of the children.
+That evening, as President Herbert Hoover and Lou Henry Hoover were entertaining children from the local community at the White House, a fire broke out in the West Wing.
+While Lou Henry Hoover quietly moved the children into the East Wing and safety, the president and other men rushed into the West Wing and retrieved furniture, historic items, files and important papers, Hoover's personal effects, and a puppy that was to be given as a gift to one of the children.
 The West Wing, including the Oval Office, was gutted and had to be rebuilt.